Trigeminal neuralgia

 Trigeminal neuralgia, also known as tic douloureux, is a disorder of the trigeminal nerve — the nerve that supplies sensation to your face and controls some of the muscles involved in chewing.
 Trigeminal neuralgia causes episodes of intense facial pain, which can occur spontaneously or be brought on by certain triggers, such as brushing your teeth, shaving, eating, touching your face, or even smiling.
 Fully-developed trigeminal neuralgia is one of the most painful conditions known.

 The pain of trigeminal neuralgia has been described as sharp and stabbing, or like an electric shock, and is most often felt in the jaw or cheek.
-It normally comes on suddenly and can last from a couple of seconds to several minutes.
+It normally comes on suddenly and can last from several seconds to a couple of minutes.
 Trigeminal neuralgia usually affects only one side of the face at a time.

 Sometimes, people with trigeminal neuralgia have a dull ache in the affected side of their face after the shock-like pain has subsided, but most people have no symptoms between attacks.